Wavepackets on de Sitter spacetime: Definitions

 A {\it horosphere} on $\dS$ is an orbit of the subgroup $N$.
-Besides, the action of $N$ on $T^\ast_o \M_{n+1}$ leaves invariant one generator of $\fC^+$, i.e., if $\xi \in T^\ast_o\fC^+$ is left invariant under the action of $N$, for every $\lambda > 0$, $\lambda\xi$ is also left invariant.
-Such a family of covectors is called the {\it normal to the horosphere}, or the {\it absolute}.
-The set of normals (not the whole of $T^\ast_o\fC^+$) will be designated by $\sA$.
-We remark that all elements of $\sA$ can be obtained one from the other by a rotation.
+The action of $N$ on $T^\ast_o \M_{n+1}$ leaves invariant one generator of $\fC^+$.
+This generator is called the {\it normal to the horosphere}.
+Moreover, the generators of $\fC^+$ can be obtained one from the other by a rotation.
+We denote the set of all generators by $\sA$ and call this set the {\it absolute}.